W4RSH3LL/Simple_Banner_Grabber/README.md

 Receiving Data: Used to receive data (banners) from open ports.
 Handling Timeouts: settimeout() is used to avoid hanging on unresponsive ports.

+Contributing
+If you wish to contribute to this project, please fork the repository and submit a pull request with your improvements or bug fixes.

+License
+This project is licensed under the MIT License.